YasuhiroABE/ub-autoinstall-iso/README.md

 * config/user-data.efi - Configuration to create ESP area for UEFI boot
 * config/user-data.mbr - Configuration for MBR (BIOS) boot

-Please place the prefered configuration file to the config/user-data.
+Please place the preferred configuration file to the config/user-data.

+The config/user-data.efi file is linked as config/user-data as the default setting.
+If your system doesn't support the EFI boot, please use the config/user-data.mbr, instead.

-The following is a summary of the major settings.
+The following is a summary of the major setting parameters.

 Default user password
 ---------------------